100 Holiday Gift Ideas That Won’t Cost You a Penny

 The classic mixtape never gets old — especially if it’s on an actual cassette you have lying around.

-Don’t have a tape?
-Make and share a Spotify playlist instead.
+But if you don’t have a tape, you can make and share a Spotify playlist instead.

 This one will require a little work from your giftee, but it’s a fun exercise.
 Give an empty jar with a bunch of blank strips of paper and tell your friend to put their hopes and dreams into the jar.
 You can get a little inspiration from Little Miss Celebration.

 Whether it’s an afternoon spent exploring a park or an evening spent knitting and chatting, sometimes the gift of time spent together is what really matters.

 Tell your significant other (or teenager) that yes, you’ll binge watch Stranger Things, Only Murders in the Building or Ted Lasso.

 Many museums have free days, and September is often the month when citywide free museum days are held.
 Find out when they are and take someone special.

 Something for Nothing